Nino Mangione: Social issues

 During protests against the murder of George Floyd in June 2020, protesters in the Little Italy neighborhood of Baltimore tore down and threw a statue of Christopher Columbus into the Jones Falls canal of the Baltimore Harbor.
 Following this incident, Mangione and state delegate Kathy Szeliga wrote to Governor Larry Hogan calling on him to deploy the Maryland National Guard to protect the statue.
 He later introduced legislation that would prohibit any person from destroying, damaging, vandalizing or desecrating a monument, memorial, or statue of historical significance.

 In 2023, Mangione voted against the Trans Health Equity Act, a bill that would require the state's Medicaid program to cover gender-affirming treatment.
 He later criticized the legislature for passing the bill, saying that he was upset about the direction of the legislative session: "We've promoted issues like trans equity but we haven't really done anything about crime."
 During the 2025 legislative session, Mangione introduced a bill to ban "sexually explicit" books in public school libraries.

+In February 2026, Mangione was one of three Republicans delegates to support a bill that would prohibit investor-owned utilities from paying employee bonuses and supervisor compensation with ratepayer dollars, saying that while he believed policies passed by Democratic state lawmakers have forced utilities to pay more for their energy, he wanted to "make the point that Baltimore Gas and Electric is out of control".